 Solar atmosphere: temperature and density.[5]
 Seehere for meanings of extra lines in the graph.

 In the Sun's photosphere, the most ubiquitous phenomenon aregranules—convection cells ofplasma each approximately 1,000 km (620 mi) in diameter with hot rising plasma in the center and cooler plasma falling in the spaces between them, flowing at velocities of 7 km/s (4.3 mi/s).
 Each granule has a lifespan of only about twenty minutes, resulting in a continually shifting "boiling" pattern.
 Grouping the typical granules aresupergranules up to 30,000 km (19,000 mi) in diameter with lifespans of up to 24 hours and flow speeds of about 500 m/s (1,600 ft/s), carryingmagnetic field bundles to the edges of the cells.
-Other magnetically related phenomena in the Sun's photosphere includesunspots and solarfaculae dispersed between granules.[12]
-These features are too fine to be directly observed on other stars; however, sunspots have been indirectly observed, in which case they are referred to asstarspots.
+Other magnetically related phenomena in the Sun's photosphere includesunspots and solarfaculae dispersed between granules.[11]
+These features are too fine to be directly observed on other stars; however, stellar spatial structures have been indirectly observed, and can behave like sunspots.We can refer to these asstarspots, although clearly non-analogous features also may be present as well.

 ^As of 2004, although white dwarfs are believed to crystallize from the middle out, none have fully solidified yet;[2] and only neutron stars are believed to have a solid, albeit unstable,[3] crust[4]